Ozoemenam-dev/Ozoemenam-dev/README.md

-- 👋 Hi, I am Okapra Chidiebeere
+- 👋 Hi, I am Okpara Chidiebeere
 - 👀 I’m interested in Backend development and Cloud Engineering
 - 🌱 I’m currently learning javascript, python and AWS
 - 💞️ I’m looking to collaborate on backend and cloud engineering